Blockchain Database: A Comprehensive Guide

 Using MongoDB Atlas in a blockchain

-When a blockchain is created, each block needs to be stored in a central location so that the blockchain itself can be queried or add new blocks to the chain.
+When a blockchain is created, each block is stored across all nodes in the network, ensuring redundancy and decentralization.
+However, for efficient querying and analytics, integrating a solution like MongoDB Atlas can simplify data access and management.
 MongoDB Atlas, the database-as-a-service cloud solution from MongoDB, is perfect for storing a blockchain ledger.

 The data stored in MongoDB can be used in different ways.